Data Tables for Lorentz and CPT Violation: II. Summary tables

-Table \ref{sum:photon} displays the maximal attained sensitivities to coefficients for Lorentz violation in the photon sector of the minimal SME.
-There are 23 observable coefficient combinations for photons, of which four also control CPT violation.
-The 19 tilde coefficients listed in the table are conventional combinations of the 19 dimensionless coefficients in the minimal SME.
-The remaining entries in the table concern combinations of the four coefficients controlling CPT violation, which have dimensions of GeV in natural units.
-The definitions of all 23 combinations are taken from the literature \cite{akmmphoton,2007akmm} and are provided in Table \ref{photontildetable}.
+Table \SumPhot\ displays the maximal attained sensitivities to coefficients for Lorentz violation in the photon sector.
+The first section of Table \SumPhot\ concerns those few coefficients in the photon sector of the full SME that control isotropic Lorentz violation in the Sun-centered frame.
+Exactly one such coefficient exists for each operator of mass dimension $d$ \cite{2009akmmNonMin}.
+The operators also violate CPT when $d$ is odd.
+The table displays maximal attained sensitivities to isotropic Lorentz violation from operators of dimension $3\leq d \leq 9$.
+The next two sections of Table \SumPhot\ concern the minimal photon sector.
+There are 23 observable coefficient combinations for photons in the minimal SME, of which four also control CPT violation.
+Four rows of the table concern combinations of these four coefficients, which have dimensions of GeV in natural units.
+The remaining rows in these parts of the table display maximal sensitivities to 10 spherical and 9 tilde coefficients, which are convenient combinations of the 19 dimensionless coefficients in the minimal SME.
+The definitions of all 23 combinations of coefficients in the minimal SME are taken from the literature \cite{akmmphoton,2007akmm} and are provided in Table \PrPhotTilde.
+The final part of Table \SumPhot\ provides the 36 independent coefficients for the nonminimal photon sector with $d=5$, along with existing two-sided maximal sensitivities.
+The definitions of these coefficients are given in Refs.\ \cite{akmmphoton,2007akmm} and are reproduced in Table \PrNonMinPhotCoeffs.